elton-develcode/ReactNovoCurso/README.md

 </br>

-This app is intended for the Instala Project Service Provider, allowing them to interact with the Service Portal through smartphones.
+This web application is designed to facilitate the creation of Project Install work orders, allowing them to interact with the system from any device.

 </br></br>